manabdoli/manabdoli.github.io/docs/about.md

 permalink: /about/
 ---

-I'm a statistician with a multidisciplinary background (EE, IE, and Stat) and interests in statistical analysis, pedagogy, and collaborative research across diverse domains.
+I'm a full-time instructor at CSUF and a statistician with a multidisciplinary background (EE, IE, and Stat) and interests in statistical analysis, pedagogy, and collaborative research across diverse domains.

 I also enjoy creating simple tools to help me with teaching, mentoring, and research.
 This site is a space where I share my work, ideas, and resources.